 BCD Tax Explained: Purpose, Calculation, and Impact

-Basic Customs Duty (BCD) is a crucial part of India’s import taxation framework, significantly influencing trade dynamics, revenue generation, and domestic industry protection.
+BCD or Basic Customs Duty is a crucial part of India’s import taxation framework, significantly influencing trade dynamics, revenue generation, and domestic industry protection.
 For businesses, importers, and policymakers, understanding BCD is essential for navigating the complexities of international trade.
 This blog explores the purpose, calculation, and impact of BCD Tax, along with recent changes and compliance requirements.

 What is BCD Tax?